Women giving as one is not a responsibility but a privilege

 Notify the Committee of your intent to pitch your charity one day in advance of the meeting.
 Send an email to email@example.com containing your name, the legal name and address of the charity, along with the charity’s EIN (tax number).
 In the event you and your charity are chosen to receive the donation that night please be prepared to provide a short paragraph about the charity.
 This will be used in our notification to those members not in attendance.

-Although it is not required to address all of the following in your presentation, we encourage you to know the answers to these questions in the event someone asks you to provide this information during the Q&A. You may also invite a representative from the charity come to the meeting and help field questions.
+Although it is not required to address all of the following in your presentation, we encourage you to know the answers to these questions in the event someone asks you to provide this information during the Q&A. You may also invite a representative from the charity to come to the meeting and help field questions.

 - Your name and the name of the organization you would like to receive funding.